-A lot of breastfeeding mothers and health professionals have often assumed that extra fluids must be vitally important when breastfeeding.
+Many breastfeeding mothers and health professionals assume that extra fluids must be vitally important when breastfeeding.

 However, it isn’t necessary to drink extra water, milk, or any other fluid to make an adequate amount of milk for your baby.

 What is important is to drink a little more if you feel thirsty, just to the point where you quench your thirst.